Researchers Spot Massive Black Hole In Double 'Burp'

 " 'We are seeing this object feast, burp and nap, and then feast and burp once again, which theory had predicted,' said Julie Comerford ... who led the study.
 'Fortunately, we happened to observe this galaxy at a time when we could clearly see evidence for both events.' "

-Details of the discovery appeared in the The Astrophysical Journal.
+Details of the discovery appeared in The Astrophysical Journal.